Pierhead Building

 The Pierhead Building (Adeilad y Pierhead) is a Grade I listed building in Cardiff Bay, Wales.
-One of Cardiff's most familiar landmarks, it was built in 1897 as the headquarters for the Bute Dock Company.
+It was built in 1897 as the headquarters for the Bute Dock Company.

 The Pierhead Building is part of the estate of the Senedd (Welsh Parliament; Senedd Cymru), which also includes the Senedd building and Tŷ Hywel.
 The clock on the building is unofficially known as the "Baby Big Ben" or the "Big Ben of Wales".

 History

 The building was built in 1897 and designed by the English architect William Frame.
 It was a replacement for the headquarters of the Bute Dock Company which burnt down in 1892.
 Frame's mentor was William Burges, with whom he worked on the rebuilding of Cardiff Castle and Castell Coch until Burges's death in 1881.

 The Bute Dock Company was renamed the Cardiff Railway Company in 1897.
 A coat of arms on the building's façade bears the company's motto "Wrth ddŵr a thân" ("by water and fire"), encapsulating the elements creating the steam power which transformed Wales.

 The building became the administrative office for the Port of Cardiff in 1947.

 The 1897 clock mechanism, by William Potts & Sons of Leeds, was removed and replaced with an electronic motor, and auctioned off by British Rail and sold to an American collector in 1973.
 It was returned to Cardiff in 2005 and in 2011 was restored by Smith of Derby Group and installed as a piece of contemporary art created by the artist Marianne Forrest in Cardiff city centre.